ericoporto/ags-manual-wiki/Character.md

 Gets/sets whether the character's scaling level is determined by the walkable area that he is walking on, or whether it is set manually by the script.
-This is equivalent to the "Ignore room area scaling" checkbox in the editor.
+This is equivalent, though opposite, to the "UseRoomAreaScaling" property in the Character pane of the editor.

 If this is set to *true*, then the character's scaling level is set manually by the [`Scaling`](Character#characterscaling) property (by